 P.L.
-99-660 Plan revisions continue (spring and summer 1989)
+99-660 Plan revisions continue (spring and

-November 1989

-initial county plans for children's mental health services due (result of 1989 Comprehensive Children's Mental Health Act)
+November 1989 initial county plans for children's mental health services due (mandated by 1989 Comprehensive

+Children's Mental Health Act)

 As indicated in the timetable with the submission of county plans, Minnesota has a state-administered, county-operated system of service delivery.
-This often means that the budgetary, administrative, and political needs of two levels of government must be addressed in the development of new programs.
+This often means that the budgetary, administrative, and political needs of two levels of government must be addressed in the development and operation of programs.
 The membership of the State Advisory Council and Children's Subcommittee reflect this arrangement with their inclusion of county commissioners and social services directors.

 Typically, the need to address a given issue is identified by a variety of sources.
-A few of these are: 1) MHD regional staff, who have the responsibility of working with counties to ensure that services required by the Comprehensive Mental Health Act are available, accessible, and are of high quality; 2) county social services personnel, who must implement the programs required by the state; 3) mental health services providers; 4) members of the State Advisory Council, the Children's Subcommittee, and county advisory councils and children's coordinating councils; 5) advocacy organizations; and 6) federal programs and government.
+A few of these are: 1) MHD regional and special project staff, who have the responsibility of working with counties to ensure that services required by the Comprehensive Mental Health Act are available, accessible, and are of high quality; 2) county social services personnel, who develop biennial plans for mental health services and who must implement the programs required by the state; 3) mental health services providers; 4) members of the State Advisory Council, the Children's Subcommittee, and county advisory councils and children's coordinating councils; 5) advocacy organizations; and 6) federal programs and government.

-These entities and the issues they identify are very much interrelated.
+These sources and the issues they identify are very much interrelated.
 For example, the budget and program needs of counties, as well as new issues identified in county plans, are used to develop responses that have applicability across the entire state.
+These responsibilities may be administrative, budgetary, or legislative in nature.
+Much of the material in this State Plan is based upon needs and issues identified in county plans.

 Similarly, the MHD and bodies such as the State Advisory Council identify new congressional, legislative, judicial, county, and local decisions requiring a response.
 Thus, while information presented in county plans, State Advisory Council studies, and other reports influence future directions, so also do counties and the state continue to implement past state and federal directives.

 Because staff shortages are more often the rule than the exception at all levels of Minnesota's mental health system, identified needs generally are addressed by proposing new legislative and budgetary initiatives.
-Thus, as indicated earlier, much of what the MHD and DHS plan for can be implemented only with the approval of the Legislature and the Governor, within the constraints of state and federal laws and regulations, and tailored to the needs identified by counties, providers, and consumers.
+Thus, as indicated earlier, much of what the MHD and DHS plan for can be implemented only with the approval of the Legislature and the Governor, within the constraints of state and federal laws and regulations, and tailored to the needs identified by counties, providers, and consumers and families.